Engusseus/Warframe-Market-Set-Profit-Analyzer/README.md

 - **Results Table**: Sortable, filterable table of all sets
 - **Scatter Plot**: Interactive profit vs. volume plot
 - **Expandable Details**: Click to see breakdown for top set
-- **Statistical Analysis**: Button for linear regression with regression line and R²
+- **Statistical Analysis**: Button for linear regression with regression line and R² using all historical runs
+- **24/7 Mode**: Automatically append data every N minutes

 ---